• Skip to main content

 Microsoft: if it had developed an Android first

-Microsoft and Android: In the smartphone war, there are two winners: Android and iOS.
-Most of the rivals have long since resigned, along with Microsoft slowly abandoning the latest remnants of Windows Phone.
+Microsoft and Android: In the smartphone war there are two winners: Android and iOS.
+Most of the rivals have long given up, with Microsoft slowly abandoning its last vestiges Phone.

 Of course, this does not mean that he is not sorry.
 Microsoft co-founder Bill Gates recently mentioned that the company's failure to develop an Android mobile platform was one of its biggest mistakes.